eigenfoo/old-eigenfoo.github.io/_posts/2018-11-3-reddit-slides.md

 ## Slides

 (Don't forget to take a look at the speaker notes!
-It's under _Open speaker notes_.)
+They're under _Open speaker notes_.)

 <style>